Safari West

 Do I need to bring camping gear, food, or linens to stay at Safari West?

-If you have booked a reservation to stay in one of our safari tent cabins, or our cottage, expect that it will be like staying in any hotel.
-Linens, towels, and toiletries are provided in the tent cabins and the cottage.
+If you have booked a reservation to stay in one of our safari tent cabins, expect that it will be like staying in any hotel.
+Linens, towels, and toiletries are provided in the tent cabins.
 The tent cabins are equipped with comfortable beds…we call it “glamping”.
 Coolers are provided on the decks of the tent cabins and you are welcome to bring your own food to put in them for a late night snack.
 However, we do have a restaurant on site.
 Continental breakfast is included with an overnight stay.
 If you wish to have lunch and/or dinner with us, please be sure to make reservations.

-Do you have tent cabins that are handicapped accessible?
+Do you have tent cabins that are accessible?

-Yes we do.
-There are two handicapped accessible tent cabins with handicapped seating and rails in the showers and bathrooms, ramps to the deck and entryway, and one has parking next to the cabin.
-Additionally, our cottage is handicapped accessible with a handicapped parking space.
+Yes, we do.
+There are two accessible tent cabins with seating and rails in the showers and bathrooms, ramps to the deck and entryway, and both have parking next to the cabin.

 Is there a phone in the tent?

-There are no phones in the tent cabins, nor in the cottage at Safari West.
+There are no phones in the tent cabins at Safari West.
 If you need to make a phone call while visiting us, guests may use the phones available at the front desk in our office.

 Is there internet access at Safari West?